Carefree at social events and parties – what to watch out for

 Although you are able to drink alcohol when you have IBD, you need to be sensible about it.
 Speak with your IBD health team about what is reasonable in your situation, or take a look at your national guidelines for more information.

-Trigger foods that cause a flare up vary from person to person; the key thing is know what foods affect you poorly and then to avoid them – even at parties.
+Trigger foods that cause a flare up vary from person to person; the key thing is knowing what foods affect you poorly and then to avoid them – even at parties.
 If you don’t know what these foods are keeping a food diary will help you to identify them.

 Knowing exactly where to find the nearest clean and suitable toilet is important and it may be the first thing to discover when you arrive at a venue.
 Checking that the venue has an easily accessible toilet before you accept the invitation is also a good idea.